 Keith R. Fisher

-Keith is a member of the A.B.A.
+Keith has been a member of the A.B.A.
 Standing Committee on Ethics and Professional Responsibility and recently completed a three-year term as chair of the Business Law Section’s Professional Responsibility Committee.
 He was the principal drafter of the A.B.A.’s amicus curiae briefs (at both the certiorari and merits stages) to the U.S. Supreme Court in Caperton v.
 Massey Coal Co. (dealing with the due process ramifications of a judge’s refusal to recuse).

 Keith has considerable experience in large law firm practice where, among other things, he worked on Supreme Court and other appellate matters with E. Barrett Prettyman, Jr. and (now Chief Justice) John Roberts.
 While a full-time professor of law, he taught ethics, constitutional law, contracts, and virtually all courses in the domestic and international banking, commercial, and business law curriculum.
 His published scholarship has appeared in a wide variety of law reviews and anthologies, and some of his articles have won prizes or honoraria or been cited in judicial opinions.
-He is currently the author of the Lexis-Nexis Matthew Bender Banking Law Manual.
+He is currently the author of the LEXIS-Nexis Matthew Bender Banking Law Manual, updated semiannually.

 Keith also has a degree in music theory and composition and studied as a child at the Juilliard School of Music in New York.
 He studied composition with Roger Sessions Edward T. Cone, and Milton Babbitt, among others.
 Keith had a leading role in the Franco-Swiss docudrama Cleveland vs. Wall Street, which was selected for the Cannes Film Festival in 2010.
 He enjoys racquet sports, is an avid chess and bridge player, and has a love of learning about foreign languages and cultures.
 He speaks French, Italian, German, Spanish, Greek, and a smattering of Japanese.